 Managing a chaging environment in international trade is a key issue nowadays.
-With the aim of dicussing this topic we are glad to inform you that our 20th Biennial Conference is going to be held from 29th June to 3rd July 2020 in Vigo and a Policy Day probably in Santiago de Compostela.
+With the aim of dicussing this topic we are glad to inform you that our 20th Biennial Conference is going to be held from 29th June to 3rd July 2020 in Vigo, including a Policy and Industry Day.

 The International Institute of Fisheries Economics & Trade (IIFET) is a global organization consisting 700+ members from over 65 countries around the world.
 IIFET provides an international forum for the exchange of research, information, and ideas on the economics of fisheries management, seafood trade, and aquaculture.

 Our goal is to advance the productive use of economic theory and analysis to answer critical questions surrounding the sustainable use of marine resources and to ensure future livelihoods of those who produce food from the sea.